 (b) Municipalities that provide curbside collection services as specified in subsection (a) of this section and private haulers that provide such services may apply to the Secretary for grants under this subsection.
 Financial assistance may be provided in the form of grants to compensate up to 60 percent of the costs incurred:

 (1) to retrofit collection vehicles to collect used oil at the curb (in an amount not to exceed $360.00 per truck); and

 (c) Funding for this program shall come from the Petroleum Cleanup Fund, from which funds may be disbursed for this purpose in addition to those purposes authorized under 10 V.S.A. § 1941.
-The Secretary shall allocate grants under this section in amounts totalling not more than $20,000.00 per year, after consulting with the technical advisory committee on solid waste, and after establishing equitable limits on the number of grants that may be awarded, under this section, to particular areas of the State.
+The Secretary shall allocate grants under this section in amounts totaling not more than $20,000.00 per year after consulting with the technical advisory committee on solid waste and after establishing equitable limits on the number of grants that may be awarded, under this section, to particular areas of the State.

 (d) Recipients of grants under this section, for a period of three years from the date of receipt of the grant, shall be required to provide to their customers, on a quarterly basis, information that encourages those customers to participate in the curbside used oil collection program.

 (e) The Secretary may adopt rules establishing criteria for eligible collection programs and rules to manage grant allocation under this section.
 (Added 1993, No. 220 (Adj.
 Sess.), § 1.)